petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![The initial plot all call.](/images/repro-fail/plot-all-initial.png)

 As we can see,
-the interface to the `scipy.stats.t.interval` function had changed since the version I was using back then.
+I failed to reproduce the figures because the interface to the `scipy.stats.t.interval` function had changed since the version I was using back then.
-This puts us at a crossroads.
+This puts us at a crossroads if we're truly going to try to reproduce these results.
-We need to decide between:

-1. Adapting the code for newer dependencies.
+There are two options:

-2. Attempting to reproduce the environment in which this ran initially.
+1. Attempt to reproduce the environment in which this ran initially.
+1. Adapt the code for newer dependencies.

-I made option 2 hard for myself by not exporting the Conda environment way back when.
+I made option 1 hard for myself by not exporting the full Conda environment way back when, i.e.,
+"Anaconda using Python 3.5" is not a full description of the environment.
 That's a pretty significant oversight.

-At this point
-it's worth doing a little _product management_ and thinking about what is actual point of doing all this.
+But let's take another step back and question why we want to do this at all.
+What is the point of trying to reproduce these figures?
 I can think of two use cases:

 1. Reproducing the results can help ensure there are no mistakes, or that the outputs (figures) genuinely reflect the inputs (data) and procedures (code).
 There is a chance that I updated the code at some point but never reran `plot.py`, so the figures are out-of-date.
    This is quite unlikely though.
-As a side note, this is a problem my project [Calkit](https://github.com/calkit/calkit) helps solve.
+I remember running this script many times after processing the data to get the figures just right.
-2. We want to produce a slight variant of one or more figures, adding the results from a simulation for comparison.
+1. We want to produce a slight variant of one or more figures, adding the results from a simulation for the purposed of validation.

-I would deem use case 2 more important than use case 1 since it involves carrying things forward rather than simply trying to repeat the past.
-But how does this inform which strategy to use?
-Should we adapt the code or reproduce the old environment?
-Is the new prospective user going to want to use the old environment to create their figure variant?
-Should they simply start from scratch and copy/paste whatever they need from my code to write their own figure generation procedure?

-If the old environment were easy to use for just this procedure, that would probably be fine, but if it continues to be iterated upon with more variants created, at some point it will probably need to be modernized or even rewritten.

-I decided to try both strategies on two different branches to see which one was easier.
+We can call these reproducibility and _reusability_, respectively.
+These map fairly well to the strategies above as well.
+Both are important, but at this point I would prioritize reusability, where the data can be used to created new knowledge instead of simply repeating the past.
+However, I wanted to see what it would take to achieve both.

+## A target figure to reproduce

 One of the figure types in question is fairly complex.
 It plots out-of-plane mean velocity in a turbine wake as contours